Sports Management Masters Programs in Florida

 As part of their coursework, students might learn how to create a business plan, team financial plan, marketing plan, cultural analysis, team management plan, stock portfolio prospectus, strategy plan, career plan, and legal analysis.

-While curriculums could vary, students may be required to complete a sports business research prospectus, and Master's Project as well as an internship in sport management.
-Required courses could vary from program to program, but see below for potential MA topics.
+While curriculums could vary, students may be required to complete a sports business research prospectus and a Master’s Project as well as an internship in sport management.

 Some graduate schools may provide students with an opportunity to focus their studies in areas such as Sports Broadcasting or Athletic Communications and Promotions.
 Students may receive a humanities-oriented instruction in the art and craft of digital storytelling through multiple media platforms as they work to think critically about the sports media industry.